Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - Largest cities: Santiago is the largest city in Chile, with a population of nearly 6 million.
 Concepción and Valparaíso are the next largest cities, each with just under 1 million residents.

-- Chile is the first (and as of September 2014, the only) South American member of the OECD (Organization for Economic Cooperation & Development).
+- Chile is the first South American member of the OECD (Organization for Economic Cooperation & Development).
 The OECD is an organization comprised mainly of countries with high-income economies that are leaders in economic development and world trade.

 - Some organizations have praised Chile as having the most advanced medical care in Latin America.
 There is a good public healthcare system (available to expats), though you can opt for private insurance if you want.
 The medical facilities tend to be surprisingly modern, and the medical staff is very well educated.
 The country also has a good reputation in practicing successful preventative medicine.

-- Chile has become one of the easiest places in the world to start a business, which has made it incredibly popular with expanding corporations and entrepreneurs.
+- Chile has become one of the easiest places in the world to start a business (due to streamlined regulations and a favorable business climate).
+This has made it incredibly popular with expanding corporations and entrepreneurs in South America.

 - Chile has been hailed as the least corrupt country in South America.
 This, coupled with its economic stability and low crime rate have classified it as one of the most “advanced” developing countries in the world.